dylenVanspranghe/cfgFlattening/README.md

 # cfgFlattening
-contro flow graph flattening implementation in .NET using Roslyn.
+control flow graph flattening implementation in .NET using Roslyn.
 This is a part for my thesis "Control flow obfuscation in .NET applications".

+A new application can be flattened by adding the code of the application to the tree variable at line 28.